karlskewes/spinnaker-pac/TUTORIAL.md

 2. Deploy application.
 3. Run integration test job.

-Each step requires a different archifact so there are three corresponding `type: 'gitlab'` artifacts defined with appropriate `stageOrder: 1|2|3` value.
+Each step requires a different artifact so there are three corresponding `type: 'gitlab'` artifacts defined with appropriate `stageOrder: 1|2|3` value.

 Key details: